cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     kubectl get deployments -o wide
     ```

-You should notice that all of the services have assigned internal cluster IPs.
-The external port is shown in the 30000+ range.
+You should notice that all of the services have internal cluster IPs assigned.
+The external port is shown in the 30000+ range for the cost service which the NodePort type
+provides.

 ## DNS support for Services and Pods